Major Studio 2 — Spring 2026

 This week, I have been developing the content that will go into the booklet.
 Throughout the process, I have been keeping my audience in mind, considering what would be most engaging and enjoyable for them—such as incorporating colorful illustrations.
 In its current state, the content is structured around a series of spaces for youth to engage with, including a bedroom, living room, and kitchen.
 Each space will feature different interactive elements that encourage them to explore and express their feelings about home.

-Prototype 2: "Home" (Interactive Spaces and illustrations)
+Prototype 2: "Home Beyond it's Walls" (Interactive Spaces and illustrations)

 Book References/Inspo: Books with Interactive Elements